This article will talk about finding best solar battery for generator.

 Lithium-ion batteries are evolving over time.

-These batteries are most commonly used in solar power storage system.
+These batteries are most commonly used in the solar power storage system.
 They are most expensive as compared to other as they need battery management system.

 The benefits of lithium batteries are as below:-